emtneutrino/races/README.md

 Type `/races edit` until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type `/races edit` until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.

-There will be four types of waypoints on the map.
+There will be five types of waypoints on the map.
 A yellow checkered flag is a combined start/finish waypoint.
 A green checkered flag is the start waypoint.
-A white checkered flag is a finish waypoint.
+A white checkered flag is the finish waypoint.
 A blue numbered circle is a waypoint along the race route.
+A green circled star is a registration point.

 Adding a waypoint will always be added as the last waypoint.
 You cannot put a waypoint between two waypoints.
 You also cannot put a waypoint before another waypoint.
 A yellow checkpoint will appear in the world where you added the waypoint.